Early Intervention & ABA

 Do you offer home sessions?

-We are not currently accepting new clients for in-home services.
-Our services are primarily center-based due to the many benefits of this model.
+We offer in-home services but encourage primarily center-based sessions due to the many benefits of this model.

 What are the benefits of center-based services?